azavea/python-project-template/README.md

 This will open a bash shell within the Docker container.
 Within the container the 'project' directory on the host machine (as specified as a parameter of `container.sh` above) will map to `/project` within the container.
 You can now access the full file structure of this template from within the container.

 You can open an interactive environment by running `./scripts/jupyterlab.sh`then navigating to `https://localhost:8888/` in a browser.
+You will see a login screen asking for a password or token.
+Copy the token from your console into this box.
 This will open [JupyterLab](https://github.com/jupyterlab/jupyterlab) in the notebooks directory of the Docker container.
 Return to the bash console by entering `Ctrl-C`.

 Test the environment